bloominstituteoftechnology/portfolio-website/html5up-solid-state/README/README.txt

 sort of look.
 Hope you dig it :)

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.
+Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever..

 (* = not included)